feast-dev/feast/docs/tutorials/using-scalable-registry.md

 in `SQLAlchemy` terminology.
 See your database's documentation for examples on how to set its scheme in the Database URL.

-`Psycopg2`, which is the database library leveraged by the online and offline stores, is not impacted by the need to speak a particular dialect, and so the following only applies to the registry.
+`Psycopg`, which is the database library leveraged by the online and offline stores, is not impacted by the need to speak a particular dialect, and so the following only applies to the registry.